B I O G R A P H Y

 scroll down

-Versatile performer, recording artist, improviser, arranger and composer, James Girling is a twenty-eight-year-old British guitarist now living in Oslo and splitting his work between Norway and UK, following nine years based in Manchester.
+Highly versatile performer, recording artist, improviser, arranger and composer, James Girling is a twenty-nine-year-old British guitarist now living in Oslo and splitting his work between Norway and UK, following nine years based in Manchester.
 He graduated from the Royal Northern College of Music with Master’s (Distinction) and Bachelor’s (First-Class Honours) degrees, having been selected onto RNCM’s Accelerated Pathway as an eighteen-year-old.
 In 2021, he was conferred the honour of Associate Artist of the RNCM after being judged to have achieved outstanding early career success.
 James was principally tutored by world-renowned classical guitarist Craig Ogden, meanwhile studying jazz and improvisation with pianist Dan Whieldon.
+In August 2024, James makes his BBC Proms debut in Paraorchestra’s world premiere of ‘The Virtuous Circle’ at Bristol Beacon.

 In 2016, James won the RNCM Gold Medal Competition: the conservatoire’s most prestigious award.
 As a result, he gave his Wigmore Hall debut solo recital on classical guitar in 2017.
 While performing Rodrigo’s Fantasía para un Gentilhombre annually with orchestras across England, James made his Concierto de Aranjuez debut with orchestra in 2019.
 He has been awarded the Biddy Baxter and John Hosier Music Trust’s Special Award, the Emscote bursary from Edward Dusinberre of Takács Quartet, Hilda Anderson Deane Award, Countess of Munster Musical Trust Award, and Help Musicians’ Transmission Fund and Postgraduate Awards.
 James’ studies were further supported by the Craxton Memorial Trust, Martyn Edwards Jazz Bursary and Ian Spencer Fox Guitar Bursary.
 For jazz improvisation, he was awarded the RNCM Principal’s Prize (1st prize) and The Stan Barker Memorial Prize.
 Also twice a finalist in the RNCM Concerto Competition, James has performed in masterclasses for guitarists Elena Papandreou, Michael Lewin, Julian Byzantine, Gordon Crosskey and the Katona Duo, as well as for jazz musicians Mike Walker, Jason Rebello, Robert van Bavel and Julian Argüelles.